Random Number Generator

-According their name those numbers are not fully random.
+According their name – those numbers are not fully random.
 They are the result of a specific computer algorithm.
-It is easier to generate pseudorandom numbers than true random numbers so you can find them in many desktop or server applications by using the RAND() function: in spreadsheets, C++, PHP, ASP and other programming languages.
+It’s easier to generate pseudorandom numbers than true random numbers and you can find them in many desktop or server applications by using the RAND() function: in spreadsheets, C++, PHP, ASP and other programming languages.